How to vote

 In the UK, there are three different ways you can vote:

-How you vote is up to you.
-It may depend on what you find easiest or most convenient.
 Most people vote in person at a polling station.
 However, if you are not able to go to the polling station in person on election day, you can apply to vote by post or by proxy.
+Which way you vote is up to you - it may depend on what you find easiest or most convenient.

 Poll cards and polling stations